Technology and Innovation

 For the first time refractive surgery had become completely blade-free.

 The use of an extremely accurate laser now meant that flap creation was safer, faster and more accurate leading to improved healing and vision results.
-It also allowed clinics to offer a new standard in laser eye surgery.
+It also allowed clinics to offer a new standard in sight correction.

 Customised Treatment – Wavefront

-At Focus one hundred percent of our patients achieve 20-20 vision with Z-LASIK.
-It may seem impossible to improve on these statistics but technology continues to improve and offer even better results.
-There are areas in refractive surgery such as presbyopia (The condition where the eye exhibits a progessively diminished ability to focus on near objects with age – it affects all of us at some point in our lives) where technological advance can still play a big role.
+There are areas in refractive surgery such as presbyopia (the condition where the eye exhibits a progessively diminished ability to focus on near objects with age – it affects all of us at some point in our lives) where technological advance can still play a big role.

-New studies and techniques such as Acufocus, Flexivue and Intracor all offer different solutions to the above problem but they are still in their infancy.
-Our medical director Mr David Allamby (who is one of the few Ophthalmic Surgeons pioneering treatment for presbyopia) is regularly consulted and featured in the media on these treatments and at Focus we ensure that any new treatments are rigorously tested and approved before being implemented in our clinic.
+Our medical director Mr David Allamby (who is one of the ophthalmic surgeons pioneering treatment for presbyopia) is regularly consulted and featured in the media on these treatments.
+At Focus we ensure that any new treatments are rigorously tested and approved before being implemented in our clinic.